 Where the Officiating Representative determines that there is no case to answer under the Code, no further action will be taken against the Official concerned, who will be notified accordingly.
-A decision that there is no case to answer under the Code shall have no bearing on any investigation or proceeding under the Tennis Anti-Corruption Program, the Tennis Anti-Doping Programme, or the Governing Body rules and regulations.
+A decision that there is no case to answer under the Code shall have no bearing on any investigation or proceeding under the Tennis Anti-Corruption Program, the Tennis Anti-Doping Programme, or the Governing Body Rules.

-- 6. In the event no response to the Notice of Charge is received by the specified deadline, the Official will be deemed to have admitted the charge(s), and to have acceded to sanctions specified in the Notice. - 7.
-In the event that the Official wishes to exercise his/her right to a hearing before the Disciplinary Panel, then the Official must also state how he/she responds to the Notice of Charge and explain (in summary form) the basis for such response. - 8.
-The Officiating Representative may provisionally suspend an Official's certification with immediate effect at any point from receipt of an allegation of a breach of this Code up to the completion or closure of the case, where he/she considers, in his/her sole discretion, that the seriousness of the allegation and/or the evidence gathered in relation to that allegation merits such suspension.
+6. In the event no response to the Notice of Charge is received by the specified deadline, the Official will be deemed to have admitted the charge(s), and to have acceded to sanctions specified in the Notice of Charge.

+7. In the event that the Official wishes to exercise his/her right to a hearing before the Disciplinary Panel, then the Official shall also state how he/she responds to the Notice of Charge and explain (in summary form) the basis for such response.

+8. The Officiating Representative may provisionally suspend an Official's certification with immediate effect at any point from receipt of an allegation of a breach of this Code up to the completion or closure of the case, where he/she considers, in his/her sole discretion, that the seriousness of the allegation and/or the evidence gathered in relation to that allegation merits such suspension.
 The Officiating Representative shall notify the Official concerned and the Disciplinary Panel of the provisional suspension.
-Within 10 days of receipt of a written notice of a provisional suspension, the Official may apply in writing to the Disciplinary Panel to have that provisional suspension vacated, stating the reason(s) for the application.
+Within 10 days of receipt of a written notice of a provisional suspension vacated, stating the reason(s) for the application.
 The decision of the Disciplinary Panel on the application (if any) will be final and binding.
 All parties irrevocably waive any right to any form of appeal, review or recourse by or in any court of judicial authority in respect of such decision.
-Where a provisional suspension is not challenged by the Official or confirmed by the Disciplinary Panel, it shall be communicated by the Officiating Representative to the relevant Governing Bodies, those member National Associations and/or other applicable tennis organisations as are deemed necessary for the purpose of enforcement.
+Where a provisional suspension is not challenged by the Official or confirmed by the Disciplinary Panel, it shall be communicated by the Officiating Representative to the Governing Bodies, those member National Associations and/or other tennis organisations as are deemed necessary for the purpose of enforcement.